Republic of Sierra Leone Armed Forces: Leadership

+Military education

+The Horton Command and Staff College (HCSC) is attached to the Institute of Public Administration and Management (IPAM) at the University of Sierra Leone.

 History

-Before Sierra Leone gained independence in 1961, the military was known as the Royal Sierra Leone Military Force.
-The armed forces seized control in 1968, bringing the National Reformation Council into power.
+Prior to independence in 1961, the military was known as the Royal Sierra Leone Military Force.

+The RSLAF seized control in 1968, bringing the National Reformation Council into power.
 On 19 April 1971, when Sierra Leone became a republic, the Royal Sierra Leone Military Force was renamed as the Republic of Sierra Leone Military Force (RSLMF).
 The RSLMF remained a single service organisation until 1979, when the Sierra Leone Navy was established.
-It then remained largely unchanged for 16 years until in 1995 when Defence Headquarters was established and the Sierra Leone Air Wing formed.
-The RSLMF was then renamed the Armed Forces of the Republic of Sierra Leone.
+It then remained largely unchanged for 16 years until in 1995 when the Defence Headquarters was established and the Sierra Leone Air Wing was established.
+The RSLMF was then renamed into the Republic of Sierra Leone Armed Forces with the unification of the Sierra Leone Air Force and Navy by at the time president Ahmad Tejan Kabbah.

-The Sierra Leone Armed Forces is headed by the Chief of Defence Staff, who is legally the most senior military officer in the Sierra Leone Army.
+The Sierra Leone Armed Forces is headed by the Chief of Defence Staff, who is the most senior military officer in the Sierra Leone Army.
 The President of Sierra Leone has the constitutional authority to dismiss the Chief of Defence Staff of the Sierra Leone Armed Forces at any time.
-The current Chief of Defence Staff of the Sierra Leone Armed Forces is Major General Brima Sesay.
-He was appointed by President Ernest Bai Koroma.
-Major Sesay succeeded Major General John Milton was removed as Chief of Defence Staff of the Sierra Leone Armed Forces on 30 November 2017.

-President Ahmad Tejan Kabbah announced in January 2002, that the Sierra Leone Army would be unified with the tiny Sierra Leone Air Force and the moribund Sierra Leone Navy to form a reconstituted force known as the Republic of Sierra Leone Armed Forces.

-During the state of emergency announced in the country due to the 2014 West Africa Ebola outbreak, the Armed Forces aided in protecting quarantine zones for those infected with the virus.
+Major General Brima Sesay was the Chief of Defence Staff from 30 November, 2017, when he succeeded John Milton.